01101100-01110100/01101100-01110100/README.md

 - 👋 Hi, I’m @01101100-01110100
 - 👀 I’m interested in all things computer science
-- 🌱 I’m currently learning Python, Java, C#, and Swift
+- 🌱 I’m currently learning Java
 - 💞️ I’m not looking to collaborate on anything just yet
 - 📫 How to reach me (N/A)
 - 😄 Pronouns: She/Her